-All prescribed medications administered by staff must be supplied with the original chemist medication packaging label with instructions and students name.
-Parents are to supply in writing a Doctor's letter with medication and dosage details for the student's medical records.
+Parents are to supply in writing a doctor's letter with medication and dosage details for the student's medical records.

-- Wolaroi The Wolaroi Health Clinic is open from 8.30am-5.00pm Monday to Friday.
-A one-hour morning and afternoon clinic operates on Saturday and Sunday.
-Times are advised by the Registered Nurse on duty via the Weekend Sheet. - PLC Morning clinics run from 7.30am-8.00am daily.
+- Wolaroi The Wolaroi Health Clinic is open from 8.30am-5.00pm Monday to Friday. - PLC Morning clinics run from 7.30am-8.00am daily.
 Morning medications are administered by the Registered Nurse and any girl who is assessed and deemed too unwell to attend class is transported from the PLC site to Wolaroi Health Clinic.
 Evening Clinics at the PLC Site run from 5.30pm-6.30pm, Monday to Friday.
-A one hour morning and afternoon clinic operates on Saturday and Sunday.
-Times are advised by the Registered Nurse on duty via the Weekend Sheet.